Salmon Weir Bridge Pedestrian Crossing

 The Salmon Weir Bridge Pedestrian Crossing Project entails the construction of a temporary pedestrian crossing across the R863 University Road at Galway Cathedral.
 This will be a toucan crossing (i.e. signal controlled crossing for use by walkers, wheelers and cyclists).
 It will connect the footway on University Road near Fisheries Field to Droichead an Dóchais and will improve safety for all road users.

-Disruption is also envisaged for walkers and wheelers, as footways along Salmon Weir Bridge and University Road will be closed during certain periods.
-Some of the works will take place at night.
+Footways along Salmon Weir Bridge and University Road will be closed as per the current Traffic Management Plan.
 Signage will be erected on both sides of Salmon Weir Bridge, as necessary, to advise users of alternative, safe routes.

 Regular updates on this project will be posted on this webpage.
 Updates will also be posted on Galway City Council’s Facebook and Instagram accounts.